sevsec/vt-scan/README.md

 ## Requirements
 This is a bash script, so the requirements are:
-    - bash
+    * bash
-    - curl
+    * curl
-    - jq
+    * jq

 This script also requires that you supply your own API token for VT.
+You may sign up for VT (and then generate a token) here: https://www.virustotal.com/gui/join-us.

 ## TODO: